Sherborne School: Rugby

 Rugby has been played at Sherborne since 1846.
 Sherborne was the third school to take up the sport after Rugby itself and Cheltenham, and it competes in an invitational tournament, the Veterrimi IV, involving the four oldest rugby-playing schools.
 The school has played over 100 matches against local rivals Downside, and the Pilgrims (Old Shirburnians) played their 100th match against Radley in 2015.
 Robert Hands, a former sports journalist for The Times, has written a history of rugby at Sherborne School.

 A number of old boys and staff have reached the international stage, including Mike Davis who was a teacher and coach at Sherborne School (1974–2002) where, alongside Phil Jones between 1975 and 1978, he coached the school to four unbeaten seasons with 35 out of 35 school matches being won.
 Only a handful of games were lost during a coaching partnership which spanned six seasons.
 He was appointed as head coach of England for the 1979/83 seasons, the only England senior coach ever appointed on the merits of their achievements as a school coach rather than a club coach.
 In his first season as the England coach, they won the Grand Slam in the 1980 Five Nations Championship, their first championship clean sweep since 1957.

+School culture

 School magazine

 The Shirburnian is the official School magazine, first published in March 1859.
 It was devised as 'an outlet for its [the school's] wit, and also an easy means of printing all its News, both as regards those of us who are here and those who have left.'
 The initial run was short-lived, but it was resurrected in May 1864 and has been published continually – almost every term since that year, becoming an annual publication from 1997.

-Films
+In popular culture

 Sherborne School's buildings and grounds have been used in several films including: